orcfax/docs/docs/developer-manual/terms-of-service.md

 <!-- markdownlint-restore -->

-These Terms of Service, together with any documents and additional terms they incorporate by reference (collectively, these “Terms”), are entered into between Orcfax Ltd. ("Orcfax”, “we,” “us,” and “our”), a legal entity registered as a corporation in the British Virgin Islands and you or the company or other legal entity that you represent (“you” or “your”).
+These Terms of Service, together with any documents and additional terms they incorporate by reference (collectively, these "Terms"), are entered into between Orcfax Ltd. ("Orcfax", "we," "us," and "our"), a legal entity registered as a corporation in the British Virgin Islands and you or the company or other legal entity that you represent ("you" or "your").

 Please read these Terms carefully as they govern your use of the data that we (1) publish inline to transactions on the Cardano blockchain ("Oracle data"),